TeX-Live/texlive-source/texk/texlive/w32_wrapper/readme.txt

     There are two flavours of the binary stub: one for CLI programs and another one for GUI programs.
-The GUI variant does not open a console window nor does it block the command promt if started from there.
+The GUI variant does not open a console window nor does it block the command prompt if started from there.
 It also uses a dialog box to display an error message in addition to outputting to stderr.